peril-app/peril-app-server/README.md

 1.] `git clone https://github.com/peril-app/peril-app-server && cd peril-app-server/src`

-2.] `sudo ./build.sh` (sit back, as this may take a little while since you are building everything from source!)
+2.] `sudo ./setup.sh` (sit back, as this may take a little while since you are building everything from source!)

-## How do I run the server?
+## How do I run the server (pre-release version)?

-***Instructions pending as the application is not complete.
-Please check back later!***
+1.]
+After building the server, run `./peril-app-server` in the `src` directory.
+Do not use `sudo` to run the server, as it is not required.

 ## Included libraries